hellotext/hellotext.js/docs/forms.md

 Once the user enters the OTP they received.
 The form is considered to be complete and will be sent to the Hellotext API to create(or update) a profile from the submission information.
 The library also dispatches a `form:completed` event that you can subscribe to.
 In addition, a Session object is set and stored on the browser's cookies.
+Additionally, the `Hellotext.session` is also set if no session was present already, you can listen for the session events by subscribing to `session-set` event.

 ```javascript
 Hellotext.on('form:completed', (form) => {